 A little research goes a long way

-Unlike a decade ago, donors no longer need to spend days doing their own due diligence or trying to interpret tax returns in the hope of identifying a nonprofit worthy of their gift.
+Unlike a decade ago, donors no longer need to spend days trying to interpret tax returns in the hope of identifying a nonprofit worthy of their gift.
 Organizations like ours now exist to do the legwork so that individual donors can get to impact faster and with more confidence.
-The high impact opportunities profiled in this guide—and many more on our website—offer specific options that our team has analyzed for program efficacy and cost-effectiveness.
-Within each profile, we offer tips for getting involved in an issue, including what to look for in related nonprofits.
+The high impact opportunities profiled in this guide—and many more on our website— offer specific options that our team has analyzed for program efficacy and cost-effectiveness.
+Within each profile, we offer tips for getting involved in an issue, including what to look for in relate nonprofits.
 Still can’t find what you’re looking for?
 You’ll find a wealth of free information on our website.

 Think 'bang for your buck'

-Not even the Gates Foundation has enough money to solve the problems it seeks to address.
+There is never enough money to solve every problem.
 To do more good, every donor needs to ask, “How can my money go the farthest?”
 Comparing nonprofit organizations can help answer that question, but don’t just look at their expenses.
 That’s literally only half the equation.
 Instead, compare what the organization spends overall to what it achieves.
-For example, $1 donation can translate to enough food for 15 meals at a global food bank.
-At a harm-reduction center, $4 buys food for a day and $38 covers a dose of life-saving naloxone. $100 supports an individual student in a civics education program. $500 can connect five new families to home visit services for new mothers and infants. $1000 can provide transportation and utility payments to help support an individual who was previously homeless.
+For example, a $1 donation can translate to enough food for 15 meals at a global food bank. $500 can connect five new families to telehealth services for new mothers and infants. $1000 can provide transportation and utility payments to help support an individual who has lost their livelihood from COVID-19.
 Another way to think of bang for buck is to compare costs with societal benefits: $30 in societal benefits for every $1 spent on effective crime-reduction programs.
 That’s bang for buck thinking where the “buck” is the money a nonprofit has to spend and the “bang” is what it’s able to achieve with that money.